A Comparison of Performance Measures for Online Algorithms: Preliminaries

-We investigate the relative strength of a number of algorithms for the baby server problem:
+When a request arrives, the virtual servers are moved in accordance with algorithm \ALG.
+After this happens, there will always be at least one virtual server on the requested point.
+Then the real servers move to satisfy the request: If there is already a real server on the requested point, nothing more happens.
+Otherwise, the real server corresponding to the virtual server on the requested point moves to the requested point.
+If there is more than one virtual server on the requested point, tie-braking rules may be applied.
+In our case, we will pick the closest server to move to the requested point.

+General $k$-server problems that are more complicated than the baby server problem may need more involved tiebreaking rules to be deterministically defined.
+Note that as a special case of the above, a virtual move can be of distance zero, while still leading to a real move of non-zero distance.

+In~\cite{CKPV91}, it was observed that for any 2-server algorithm, there exists a noncrossing algorithm with the same cost on all sequences.
+In~\cite{MMS90}, it was observed that for an algorithm \ALG{} and its lazy version \LALG{}, for any sequence $I$ of requests, $\ALG{}(I) \geq \LALG{}(I)$ (we refer to this as the {\em laziness observation}).
+Note that the laziness observation applies to the general $k$-server problem, so the results that depend only on this observation can also be generalized beyond the baby server problem.

-We define a number of algorithms by defining their behavior on the next request point, $p$.
-For all algorithms, no moves are made if a server already occupies the request point (though internal state changes are sometimes made in such a situation).
+We define a number of algorithms by specifying their behavior on the next request point, $p$.
+For all algorithms considered here, no moves are made if a server already occupies the request point (though internal state changes are sometimes made in such a situation).

 \Greedy{} moves the closest server to $p$.
 Note that due to the problem formulation, ties cannot occur (and the server on $C$ is never moved).

 If $p$ is in between the two servers, Double Coverage (\DC), moves both servers at the same speed in the direction of $p$ until at least one server reaches the point.
 If $p$ is on the same side of both servers, the nearest server moves to $p$.